 ELEMENTS TOPICS 31.
 ROUTE PLAN a.
 Lodgement of detailed route plan b.
 Notification of relevant bodies and authorities, and backup c.
 Navigation data sheet completed prior to expedition d.
 Get information on local conditions e.
 Do reconnaissance of the route 32.
 EXPEDITIONING a.
 Journey in your chosen environment safelyb.
 Ascending and descending techniques 33.
 PACE AND CONTROL a.
 Group's condition/abilities b.
 Prevailing weather and terrain c.
 Purposes of the journey d.
 Timing and achievability 34.
 MONITORING PROGRESS a.
 Time of journey, terrain weather, Participants' abilities b.
-Distance and difficulty of the journey,considering aims and abilities c.
-Time and conditions under which group mustchange plan
+Distance and difficulty of the journey, considering aims and abilities c.
+Time and conditions under which group must change plan

-35. NAVIGATION Navigating in controlled, intermediate, or uncontrolled areas a.
+T 35.
+NAVIGATION Navigating in controlled, intermediate, or uncontrolled areas a.
 Able to interpret and understand: map features/keys/symbols/scale/contour lines grid referencing, determining off-map, translation from grid reference to map advantages and disadvantages of different types of maps. b.
-Able to use various navigation equipment or techniques to: navigate using map and compass navigate using map and ground features (without compass) plot position on a contour map plan a proper route on a contour map fix position and identify unknown features using a combination of techniques v1. navigate around obstacles v1. understand common reasons for errors in navigation and compass use v111. understand accuracy of compass and maps. c.
+Able to use various navigation equipment or techniques to: navigate using map and compass navigate using map and ground features (without compass) plot position on a contour map plot position and identify unknown features using a combination of techniques v. fix position and identify unknown features using a combination of techniques v. navigate around obstacles understand common reasons for errors in navigation and compass use understand accuracy of compass and maps. c.
 Understanding of: linear features, point features, attack points, aiming- off. features, spiral search, sweep sear 36.
 CONTROL OF GROUP a.
 Appointing and mixing group leaders, tail-enders, dispersal of group, grouping by ability/other b.
 Responsibility of team leader c.
 Movement as related to terrain d.
 Responsibility of group and leader (Supervisor) e.
 Roles of Supervisor with Practice vs Qualifying Journeys f.
 Monitor ongoing communications within the group 37.
 LOST PROCEDURE What to do in a loss-of-route situation